HISTORY OF COCAINE USE

 You may also see signs of the drug itself in your teen’s room or belongings, including drug paraphernalia (needles, rolled paper, razors or pipes), powders, pills, or crack “rocks.”
 Cocaine can be snorted, ingested, or injected in powder form, or smoked in crack form.

-If cocaine use goes ignored or untreated and without help at our teen boys’ cocaine rehab center, your adolescent may be at risk for serious long-term physical and mental effects.
+If cocaine use goes ignored or untreated and without help at our teen boys’ cocaine use treatment program, your adolescent may be at risk for serious long-term physical and mental effects.
 Issues that individuals who struggle with untreated cocaine dependence can experience include:

 - High potential for stroke or heart attack